Special Feature: Missing Children

 For more than 20 years, the AMBER Alert system has been assisting families find their loved ones with alerts broadcasted to the community through radio, television, text, and other platforms.
 With funding support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), AMBER Alert is used in all 50 states, the District of Columbia, Indian Country, Puerto Rico, the U.S. Virgin Islands, and 30 other countries.

 As of April 2019, a total of 957 children have been successfully recovered through the AMBER Alert system.

 Families traumatized by abduction are faced with the simultaneous challenge of quickly marshaling all available resources to recover their missing child while dealing with the devastation of their loss.
-It's important for these families to know that there are resources available to help them from the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and others.
+It's important for these families to know that there are resources available to help them from OJJDP, the Office for Victims of Crime, and others.